dacarlin/bagel-protocol/protein_production.md

 ## Method

-_Minirecipe:_ 500 uL lysis buffer = 450 uL wash buffer + 50 uL 10X BugBuster + 1 mg dry lysis mix.
-Make enough for n+2 cultures
+_Minirecipe (for 1 sample):_ 500 uL lysis buffer = 450 uL wash buffer + 50 uL 10X BugBuster + 1 mg dry lysis mix

+_Minirecipe (for 4 samples):_ 2000 uL lysis buffer = 1800 uL wash buffer + 200 uL 10X BugBuster + 5 mg dry lysis mix

 ### Purification

 1. Centrifuge expression cultures at 4,700 RPM for 10 minutes
 2. While they are spinning, make lysis buffer and set on rocker
-3. Useal culture and pour away supernatant
+3. Unseal culture and pour away supernatant
-4. Weigh your expression pellet and record the weight on the report sheet
+4. Weigh your expression pellet and record the pellet weight
 4. Add 500 uL wash buffer to pellet and vortex to resuspend (should have about 1 mL in there)
 5. Aliquot the resuspended pellets to fresh 2 mL tubes
 1. Aliquot 500 µL lysis buffer into resuspended pellets in 2 mL tubes
-1. Rock tubes for 30 minutes at room temperature
+1. Rock tubes for 30 minutes at room temperature to lyse cells
-1. Centrifuge at 14,700 RPM for 30 minutes to clarify the lysate
+1. Centrifuge at 14,700 RPM for 30-60 minutes to clarify the lysate
 1. While centrifuging, prep your microcolumns.
 Set cleaned microcolumns (if necessary, rinse with water) in rack over waste collector
-1. Add 100 µL Ni-NTA resin slurry to each microcolumn
+1. Add 100 µL Ni-NTA resin slurry to bed of each microcolumn
 1. Add 500 µL wash buffer and allow to drip through
 1. Once the lysed cultures have finished spinning, add 500 µL of clarified supernatant and allow to drip through
 1. Add another 500 µL of supernatant and allow to drip through
 1. Wash six times with 500 µL of wash buffer, allow to drip through each time
 1. Once all unwanted proteins have been washed away, transfer column to fresh tube
-1. Add 150 µL protein buffer directly to beads and incubate at room temperature for five minutes
+1. Add 150 µL protein buffer directly to beads and incubate at room temperature for 1 minute
 1. Add second 150 µL protein buffer and pulse in the centrifuge a couple of times to ensure you get all the liquid
+3. Remove column from tube.
+Tube contains purified protein solution
-1. Wash out the columns
+1. Wash out the columns with DI water
-2. Your purified protein is ready to quantitate by absorbance at 280, run on a gel, and use in an assay.
+2. Your purified protein is ready to quantitate by absorbance at 280, run on a gel, and use in both kinetic and thermal stability assays
-3. Purified protein can be stored at 4 C for up to 48 hours